Clients¶

 On the left side of web Admin Panel -> CLIENTS

-The Clients page displays information about connected devices, including device name, connection type, IP address, MAC address, speed, and traffic.
+The Clients page displays information about connected devices, including device name, connection type, IP address, MAC address, speed, and traffic, arranged left to right.

 Device Name¶

-The device name displayed here depends on the hostname of the device operator.
-You can modify the device name and type.
+The first column displays the device name and device type, which depends on the hostname of the device operator.

-Click the three-dot icon in the Action column, and in the popped-up menu, click Modify.
+To modify the device name and type, click the three-dot icon in the Action column, and in the drop-down menu, click Modify.

-Many devices will use randomized MAC address.
-If the connected devices use randomized MAC addresses, there will be a prompt.
+Many devices use randomized MAC addresses.
+If the connected devices use randomized MAC addresses, the following prompt will appear.

-Note: The rule here is that if the second character of the MAC address is 2, 6, A or E(Ignore case), then it is considered a randomized MAC address.
-However, some devices may use a different rule to generate a randomized MAC address, so it may not be accurate.
+Note: The rule here is that if the second character of the MAC address is 2, 6, A or E(Ignore case), it is considered a randomized MAC address.
+However, some devices may use a different rule to generate a randomized MAC address, so this detection method may not be accurate.

 Speed¶